zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 Debugging
 =========

-Since the Zephyr executable is a native application, it can be debuged and instrumented as any other native program.
+Since the Zephyr executable is a native application, it can be debugged and instrumented as any other native program.
 The program is compiled with debug information, so it can be run directly in, for example, ``gdb`` or instrumented with ``valgrind``.